Learning Local and Global Temporal Contexts for Video Semantic Segmentation: Conclusion and Future Work

-The video contexts include \textit{static contexts} and \textit{motional contexts}, both of which are essential for video semantic segmentation.
-Previous methods pay much attention to \textit{motional contexts} but ignore the \textit{static contexts}.
-To this end, this paper proposes a Coarse-to-Fine Feature Mining (CFFM) technique to jointly learn a unified presentation of static and motional contexts, for precise and efficient VSS.
-CFFM contains two parts: coarse-to-fine feature assembling and cross-frame feature mining.
+The video contexts contain \textit{local temporal contexts} which represent the contextual information from neighbouring/nearby frames and \textit{global temporal contexts} which indicate the contexts from the whole video.
+This paper first studies {local temporal contexts} which can be further divided into \textit{static contexts} and \textit{motional contexts} within the nearby frames.
+Previous methods pay much attention to {motional contexts} but ignore the {static contexts}.
+We propose a Coarse-to-Fine Feature Mining (CFFM) technique to jointly learn a unified presentation of static and motional contexts, for precise and efficient VSS.
+CFFM contains two parts: Coarse-to-Fine Feature Assembling (CFFA) and Cross-frame Feature Mining (CFM).
 The former summarizes contextual information with different granularity for different frames, according to their distance to the target frame.
 The latter efficiently mines the contexts from neighbouring frames to enhance the feature of the target frame.
-While adding limited computational resources, CFFM boosts segmentation performance in a clear margin.
+To make use of \textit{global temporal contexts}, we further propose CFFM++ which abstracts global temporal contextual prototypes from the video by unsupervised clustering and then exploits them to improve the target frame features.
+Extensive experiments show that CFFM boosts segmentation performance in a clear margin while adding limited computational cost.
+What's more, CFFM++ clearly surpasses CFFM with the help of global temporal information.

+For future work, in addition to the above two aspects (local and global temporal contexts), the following two directions are promising.
+First, our exploration of contextual information for VSS focuses on simultaneously learning temporal contexts for all semantic categories.
+Considering the relationships amongst various categories (\eg, \textit{horses} is often related to the \textit{grassland}), the explicit modeling of class-specific temporal contexts is also an interesting direction to explore.
+Second, it would be also interesting to extend our methods to other video tasks that require the learning of temporal contexts.

 { }